Instructor: Professor Jessica Penner

 Complete homework before the due date.
 As I mentioned above, I do not accept late work.
 On a positive note, homework is graded upon completion.
 That means if you’ve obviously shown effort (answered the question, written the paragraph, etc.) you’ll get the credit.

 How does a person show effort?
 For example, if I ask students to answer an open-ended question in a discussion or paragraph (How do you feel about your cultural identity?
 Why do people love or hate the Kardashians?), and one student responds or writes a single sentence, they have not shown effort, while another student who responds at length or writes five to eight sentences, they have shown effort.

-It’s been my experience (and I’ve been teaching for fifteen years) that those who do the homework fare better on the larger writing assignments than those who didn’t.
+It’s been my experience (and I’ve been teaching for over fifteen years) that those who do the homework fare better on the larger writing assignments than those who didn’t.
 If I’ve assigned something, I think it’s going to help you become a better writer, it’s not just “busywork.”

 Finally, when we have first drafts due for Peer Review for your Cohort, be ready to present whatever you have on that date.
 Even if it’s incomplete, share what you have.
 If you don’t share what you have, your peer reviewers won’t be able to give you feedback on what’s good about your writing and what needs work before I evaluate it (this is invaluable information).

 Respect – Students are required to show respect to the professor and other students at all times.
 This includes carefully reading content the professor assigns or a post made by another student, asking questions about the topic at hand, and refraining from name-calling or using inappropriate language (ableist, racial, misogynist, and anti-LGBTQ slurs, to name a few).